-- They hosted a Mix it Up at Lunch Day in 2012 (it did not have to fall on national Mix Day, Oct.
-30).
+- They hosted a Mix It Up at Lunch Day in 2016 (it did not have to fall on national Mix It Up at Lunch Day).

-- They followed up with at least two additional programs or events on campus that sustained the spirit of Mix It Up.
+- They followed up with at least two additional programs or events on campus that sustained the spirit of Mix It Up at Lunch Day.

-- They included different members of the school community (e.g., cafeteria staff, aides, administration, teachers or students) to organize Mix It Up.
+- They included different members of the school community (e.g., cafeteria staff, aides, administration, teachers and students) to organize Mix It Up at Lunch Day.

-- They publicized Mix Day or celebrated inclusiveness with a variety of posters, announcements and other media.
+- They publicized Mix It Up at Lunch Day with a variety of posters, announcements and other media.